bgaber/k8s-annotation-mutatingwebhook/gitlab/README.md

 ### JSON Formatted Annotations

-For more readable output of the annotations use either of the two following command:
+For more readable output of the annotations use either of the two following commands:

 ```
 kubectl run -n {live_namespace} nginx --image=nginx --dry-run=server -o json | jq '.metadata.annotations'